CryptoGnome/Bybit-Lick-Hunter-v4/README.md

 ```
 API_KEY = apikeyhere  /// Bybit API Key
 API_SECRET = apisecrether /// Bybit API Key
+GUI_PASSWORD = password // Your personal password to access the gui
+GUI_SESSION_PASSWORD = secret // Private signing key for session cookie
 WITHDRAW_ADDRESS = withdrawladdresshere // Set your withdrawl address, make sure its set on trusted on bybit before, also you need to set your IP whitelisted
 WITHDRAW_ACCOUNT = SPOT // Wallet to withdraw from (SPOT/FUND)
 WITHDRAW_COIN = USDT // Coin to withdraw
 WITHDRAW_CHAIN = SOL // Chain to withdraw from, make sure to select the right chain for specific coin.
 You can see more information on bybit on manual withdraw window
 TRANSFER_TO_SPOT = false       // set to true for auto funds transfer to spot account
+MARGIN = CROSS // Margin for every trade to use (ISOLATED/CROSS)
 LEVERAGE = 10 // Default Leverage to use
 MAX_POSITION_SIZE_PERCENT = 1 // Max Position a single pair can use in equity
 MAX_OPEN_POSITIONS = 10 // Max Amount of Positions the bot will open